pcornier/pi3r.co/source/_posts/A-8bit-CPU-simulator.md

 *The original 6502 has **12** addressing modes.*

 We can easily emulate the LDX IMM instruction.
-It's really similar to the LDA instruction:
+It's quite similar to the LDA instruction:
 ```lua
   -- emulate instruction